rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 This article is built entirely on my understanding and mental model of the Go Scheduler, CFS and CPU clock cycles.
-I’ve tried to validate everything based on external sources but If I have made a mistake or something is not entirely accurate then feel free to shoot me a message on my [LinkedIn](https://www.linkedin.com/in/rdforte/) **🙂**
+I’ve tried to validate everything based on external sources but If I have made a mistake or something is not entirely accurate then feel free to shoot me a message on [LinkedIn](https://www.linkedin.com/in/rdforte/) **🙂**

 ## Introduction